 For the most part, any hop could have a place in just about any beer style.
-Based on popular beers, historical usage, and our own preferences, we would recommend using Centennial hops for IPA, IPL, Pale Ale, Wheat Beer, and Barley Wine.
+Based on popular beers, historical usage, and our own preferences, we would recommend using Centennial for IPA, New England IPA, Pale Ale, Wheat Beer, Golden Ale.
 That being said, experiment and see what works best for you.

 Hieronymus, Stan.
 For The Love of Hops.
 Brewers Publications, 2012